Domicilius/tableparser/README.md

 # USAGE
 ## Writing table files
 Write table files with one entry per line.

+By default, parser.py will always expect all tables to be in a directory called "lib" placed in the same directory as parser.py.

-If you want to expand a table to another file, put the name of the table that you're expanding with the relative path from the original file in brackets "[]".
+If you want to expand a table to another file, put the name of the table that you're expanding with the relative path from the default directory surrounded by brackets "[]".
 Example:

 exampletable.txt
 entry 1